WHaffmans/webserv-tester/README.md

 > **Warning**: Tests are relatively strict.
 A lot of them are not asked in the subject.
 They are here to help you to implement a robust server.
 For example, the `InvalidConfigFileTests` ask for quite precise error log messages.

 ## ⚠️ Controlled Testing Environment
-> **Important:** This tester is designed to run webserv in a controlled environment with the specific configuration file (`data/conf/test.conf`) and dedicated server files directory (`data/`).
-It is not intended for testing independent deployments.
-The tester directly manages the webserv executable, its configuration, and tested data.
+This tester is designed to run webserv in a controlled environment with the specific configuration file (`data/conf/test.conf`) and dedicated server files directory (`data/`).

-The tests are specifically designed to work with the provided `test.conf` configuration file and will verify that your server correctly implements the features as specified in this configuration.

 ## 📊 Logging